Pamela Anderson Flaunts Her Round Bottom In A Tiny White Dress To Spread Christmas Cheer

 Pamela wore an outfit that had a retro feel to it.
 The light-toned garment was sleeveless and showed off her toned arms.
 It featured a zipper that ran up the length of the back of the frock.
 The dress clung to her bottom, which looked full and pert as she sat on her heels.
 At the hem of the dress, a small slit was visible underneath her behind.

 Her platinum tresses were teased high at the back of her hair, giving them a retro look.
-Parted in the middle, it looked as if her locks were blown out straight and then, fashioned into small flips on either side of her face.
+Parted in the middle, it looked as if her locks were blown out straight, and then fashioned into small flips on either side of her face.
 The bottom of her hair was left curled to finish off the look.

 Behind the actress, model and activist were pieces of sheer cloth that had iridescent beadwork.
-Also seen in the reflection were several green plants and a myriad of prints in frames hung on an adjacent wall.
+Also in the reflection were several green plants and myriad prints in frames hung on an adjacent wall.

 In the caption of the upload, Pamela alluded to what she wanted most this holiday season.

-The comments were limited, as always on her shares, Pam knows the person and allows their statement to be published.
+As always on her shares, the comments were limited to people Pam knows and allows their statements to be published.

 The one friend who shared their feeling on the post, a man named Chuck Zito, added a smiley face that gave a thumbs-up.

-This post came on the heels of a photo retrospective Pam posted some vintage snaps taken throughout her career that were shared on December 15.
-That upload was liked over 39,000 times thus far.
+This post came on the heels of a photo retrospective Pam posted on December 15 of some vintage snaps taken throughout her career.
+That upload has been liked over 39,000 times thus far.